By Pradeep Pandey · Co-Founder · 26 min read · Updated

 With SimpleScheduleAI, the process works like this:

-- The nurse manager uploads the staff roster (an Excel file with names, credentials, availability, and any known constraints).
+- The nurse manager shares the staff roster with SimpleScheduleAI: names, credentials, availability, and any scheduling constraints.
+A standard Excel file is all that is needed to start.

-- The nurse manager reviews the proposed schedule, approves it or requests adjustments, and publishes it.
+- The nurse manager reviews the proposed schedule, approves it or requests adjustments, and it goes to staff.

-- When callouts happen, SimpleScheduleAI surfaces a ranked replacement list based on who can cover the shift without triggering overtime or creating a credential gap.
-The nurse manager calls from the top of the list.
+- When callouts happen, the nurse manager receives a ranked replacement list showing who can cover the shift without triggering overtime or creating a credential gap.
+They call from the top of the list.

-- As staff join or leave, credentials change, or availability patterns shift, SimpleScheduleAI updates the underlying configuration.
-The nurse manager does not manage a system.
+- As staff join or leave, credentials change, or availability patterns shift, the nurse manager sends the update and the SimpleScheduleAI team handles the rest.
+The nurse manager does not administer a system.
 They manage a roster.

 The six most operationally significant differences between Aladtec and a managed scheduling service are implementation speed, weekly time burden, callout coverage workflow, CMS documentation, ongoing configuration maintenance, and total cost of ownership.
 Each one affects a different dimension of the nurse manager’s weekly workload at a Critical Access Hospital.